beatrizalbiero/tutorials/git.md

 cd project-local
 ```

-2. To prepare your project to be a Git repository do :
+2. To prepare your project to be a Git repository type:
 ```Shell
 git init
 ```
-This will creater a ".git" directory with files to version control your file.
+This will create a ".git" directory with files that will start version controlling your folder.

 3. Configure your global Git account
 ```
 git config --global user.name "Firstname Lastname"